Ramapough Mountain Indians

-The Ramapough Mountain Indians (also spelled Ramapo), known also as the Ramapough Lenape Nation or Ramapough Lunaape Munsee Delaware Nation or Ramapo Mountain people, are a New Jersey state-recognized tribe based in Mahwah.
-They have approximately 5,000 members living in and around the Ramapo Mountains of Bergen and Passaic counties in northern New Jersey and Rockland County in southern New York, about 25 miles (40 km) from New York City.
+The Ramapough Mountain Indians (also spelled Ramapo), also known as the Ramapough Lenape Nation, Ramapough Lunaape Munsee Delaware Nation, or Ramapo Mountain people, are a New Jersey state-recognized tribe based in Mahwah.
+They have approximately 5,000 members living in and around the Ramapo Mountains of Bergen and Passaic counties in northern New Jersey and Rockland County in southern New York, about 25 miles from New York City.

-They were recognized in 1980 by the state of New Jersey as the Ramapough Lenape Nation, but are not recognized federally or recognized by the state of New York.

-The Ramapough Lenape Indian Nation claim a line of descent from the Lenape, whose regional bands included the Hackensack, Tappan, Rumachenanck/Haverstroo, Munsee/Minisink, and Ramapo people, while absorbing people with varying degrees of Tuscarora, African, and Dutch and other European ancestry.
-The Lenape language in this area was Munsee, an Algonquian dialect.
-The Tuscarora spoke an Iroquoian language.
-After relations with European colonists began, ancestors of the Ramapough Lenape Indian Nation also spoke Jersey Dutch and English.
-Presently, they speak English.
-The Ramapough are working to restore the Munsee language among their members.
+The Ramapough Lenape Indian Nation claims a line of descent from the Lenape, whose regional bands included the Hackensack, Tappan, Rumachenanck, Munsee, and Ramapo people.
+They have historically been alleged to have Tuscarora, African, Romani, Hessian, and Dutch ancestries.
+The Ramapough membership are working to learn the Munsee language.

+They were recognized in 1980 by the state of New Jersey as the Ramapough Lenape Nation but are not recognized federally or by the state of New York.
+Their claim of descent is contested by the Bureau of Indian Affairs, who rejected their petition for federal recognition.
+It is also contested by some scholars, who write they instead descend from free Black landowners in New Netherland.

+Governance

+The Ramapough Mountain Indians organized in 1978.
+That year, they filed a petition with the federal Bureau of Indian Affairs of intent to gain federal recognition as a tribe.
+They have a chief and council form of government.

 Nonprofit organization

-The Ramapough Mountain Indians, or the Ramapough Lunaape Nation Inc., incorporated as a 501(c)(3) nonprofit organization in 1980.
+The Ramapough Mountain Indians, or the Ramapough Lunaape (Note: Scholar Renate Bartl writes there is no documented evidence for the spelling "Lunaape" for "Lenape", and suggests the tribe created the term.)
+Nation Inc., incorporated as a 501(c)(3) nonprofit organization in 1980.

+Government

+The Ramapough are organized into clans for self-government: the Wolf, the Turtle, and the Deer, related to their three main settlements of Mahwah and Ringwood, New Jersey, and Hillburn, New York.

 As of 2023, their executive director is Vince Morgan.
-Dwaine Perry was banned and removed as chief in 2025 for various charges, including theft.
+Vincent Mann is the current chief.
+He created the Three Sisters Farm, and has spoken at universities on the effects of toxic waste dumping, and advocated against dumping by Ford at the Ringwood site.

+The tribe has required members to be descended directly from an identified Ramapough parent listed in tribal records.
+Applicants must provide certified birth certificates and documentation of at least three generations to a listed ancestor.